 At each reporting date, the Company assesses whether there is objective evidence that a financial instrument has been impaired.
 In the case of available-for-sale financial instruments, a prolonged decline in the value of the instrument is considered to determine whether impairment has arisen.
-Impairment losses are recognised in the Statement of Comprehensive Income.
+Impairment losses are recognised in the Profit or loss.